Azure-Samples/function-app-with-private-http-endpoint/README.md

 1. Navigate to the [./scripts](./scripts) directory.
 2. Deploy the code to the function app provisioned by Bicep or Terraform - `./deploy-azure-functions-code.sh <SUBSCRIPTION_ID> <RESOURCE_GROUP_NAME> <FUNCTION_APP_NAME>`

+_Note: The script assumes the `zip` package is installed on the local machine._

 ### Test the Function App

 1. Open Powershell on the local machine.